Slurpmeme/fingervision/README.md

 # AI Hand Gesture Recognition

 This project is a real-time, in-browser computer vision application that uses a custom-trained YOLOv8 model to detect and classify hand gestures from a webcam feed.
-It combines a powerful deep learning model for gesture recognition with MediaPipe for visual effects, creating a responsive and interactive experience.
+It combines a deep learning model for gesture recognition with MediaPipe for visual effects, creating a responsive and interactive experience.

 ---